KarimElgammal/analytics_cup_research/docs/guide/reports.md

 1. Position type and archetype name
 2. Dataset size (events and players)
-3. ML model AUC score (reliability indicator)
-4. Position-specific evaluation criteria
+3. Position-specific evaluation criteria
-5. Top 5 candidates with their metrics
+4. Top 5 candidates with their metrics
-6. Dataset averages for comparison
+5. Dataset averages for comparison

 No raw tracking data or player identifiers beyond names are sent.